omer8888/365_network/code explained/user_box_and_posts_.md

 <h3>header.php </h3>
-header file in been requered_once all over the site<br>
+header file is been required_once all over the site<br>
 it includes the Top nav code,<br>
-and transform the logged in user id (session) into user object.<br>
+and transform the logged-in user id (session) into user object.<br>

 <h3>"User" class explained</h3>
 user class helps access/edit info from users "table"<br>